CheckTech/Rhino4Samples_CPP/README.md

 Legal Stuff
 -----------
-Copyright © 2012 Robert McNeel & Associates.
+Copyright Â© 2012 Robert McNeel & Associates.
 All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in